sussmanLab/open-Qmin/CITATIONS.md

 If you use dDimensionalSimulation for a publication or project, please cite:

-Daniel for being so helpful.
+Daniel M. Sussman for being so helpful.
 No current publications describe this repository.

 ## Feature-specific citations